anacmm/cinephilia-app/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ### Acknowledgments
-Ana Maestrello (@anacmm) for creating and maintaining the CinephiliaApp project.
+Ana C. M. Maestrello (@anacmm) for creating and maintaining the CinephiliaApp project.
 The Movie Database (TMDb) for providing access to movie and TV show data via their API.